rqlite/helm-charts/charts/rqlite/README.md

 The default chart values will deploy a complete unsecured rqlite cluster, which is geared toward low-friction testing.
-But it means that anyone with network access to the K8s Service or pods have free rein over the rqlite database.
+But it means that anyone with network access to the K8s Service or pods has free rein over the rqlite database.

 A proper production deployment should define:
- * At least 3 replicas (`replicaCount`)
+ * At least 3 replicas (`replicaCount`) for high availability
  * Password-based authentication and user permissions (`config.users`)
  * Client-facing TLS either by means of a TLS-terminating Ingress (`ingress.enabled`) or by configuring rqlite's native TLS support (`config.tls.client`)